nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-26-unboxing-the-intel-haswell-harris-beach-sds-ultrabook/index.md

 ---
 title: "Review Part 1: Unboxing the Intel Haswell Harris Beach SDS Ultrabook"
+description: "Unbox the Intel Haswell Harris Beach SDS Ultrabook in this detailed review.
+Discover its features, performance, and why it's a must for developers!"
 date: 2013-07-26
 creator: Martin Hinshelwood
 id: "9918"